rbfernan/mycluster/readme.md

 `./manageCluster.sh -c rm`

-### Checking the Monitor agent
+### Checking the Monitor agent logs

-Go to the `/mycluster/cluster` directory
+For checking the log

 ```
 docker logs -f test_monitor_1
 ```

-Stop one of the workers nodes
+### Simulating a Failure

+To simulate a failure in one of the workers node and see the automatic relocation of its containers to the remaining available nodes.

 ```
 docker stop test_worker_1
 ```

-Check the monitor log
+See the detailed info in the monitor log output
 ```
 [2019-06-06 11:28:28,383] {monitor.py:12} INFO - Starting monitor agent
 [2019-06-06 11:28:28,579] {monitor.py:23} ERROR - Worker test_worker_1 was not found... realocating its services